Shiven-saini/3d-reconstruction/README.md

 # Depth Pro Inference Toolkit

-This project wraps Apple’s [Depth Pro](https://huggingface.co/apple/DepthPro) monocular depth model in a modular Python toolkit.
+This project uses a monocular depth model in a modular Python toolkit.
 It can download the checkpoint, run inference on single images or batches, and export aligned RGB-D assets including:

 - Metric depth maps (`*.png` and `*.npy`)
 - Dense RGB point clouds (`*.ply` in ASCII format)